benammarfares/Unlifted-Curse_2D-SDL-Game/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-1. At enter the cloned project.
+1. Enter the cloned project.

 2. Then Install all packages.

-3. last execute the Game file.
+3. lastly execute the Game.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>